Politics, Power and Paper Trails

 • Can loyalty survive ambition?

-• Are PMs ever private again?
+• Are Prime Ministers ever private again?